lucdar/laclark.me/content/blog/price-adjustment-calculator.md

 # Deriving a Formula

 Ideally, we'd like to be able to use our desired revenue and the various fee and tax amounts to compute our adjusted price.
-We can represent the revenue transaction as a system of equations, and derive a formula for computing the adjusted price.
+We can represent the transaction as a system of equations, and derive a formula for computing the adjusted price.

 ## Definitions

-First, Let's define the variables and equations that we'll be working with.
-For brevity, percentages are represented as numbers between 0 and 1.
+First, let's define the variables and equations that we'll be working with.
+For brevity, percentages are represented as numbers between 0 and 1. (e.g. 25% = 0.25)

 Variables: